 Uxbridge Gazette

-The Uxbridge Gazette is a weekly tabloid newspaper published on Wednesdays and sold in the suburbs of Uxbridge, Ruislip and West Drayton in the London Borough of Hillingdon, on the western fringes of Greater London.
+The Uxbridge Gazette is a weekly tabloid newspaper published on Wednesdays for the suburbs of Uxbridge, Ruislip and West Drayton in the London Borough of Hillingdon, on the western fringes of Greater London.

 It was founded in 1880 as The Uxbridge Gazette, and Middlesex and Bucks Observer, gaining a sub-edition for Ruislip and Northwood (the Ruislip-Northwood Courier and Uxbridge Gazette) in 1908.
 At the beginning of 1922 it merged with the Middlesex and Buckinghamshire Advertiser to form the Middlesex Advertiser and County Gazette.
 It didn’t re-emerge until 1976, and even then as the Uxbridge and Hillingdon Gazette.
 Since 1989 its formal title, according to the Audit Bureau of Circulation and the British Library, has been the Uxbridge & West Drayton Gazette; slightly oddly, because Uxbridge and West Drayton are among the smaller of the suburbs which the paper covers.